 - Relationship to artificial life: The presence of conscious machines leads to moral questioning on the part of their creators.
 For example, one wonders if an automaton can feel human feelings or at least to understand them.
 There may also be a strong technophobia among non-artificial populations, leading to racism, resulting in acts of extreme violence against mechanical organisms.

 - Time travel: A timeless classic.
 Steampunk emphasizes the aesthetics of the object, allowing for dechronology and past, present, and future environments.

 - Humor: Steampunk is without question one of the most fantastical forms of science fiction.
 The term itself was coined to mock "cyberpunk" and its derivatives, expressing the fed-up with SF universes too serious and similar.
 Irony is a key concept of the genre, although this does not prevent authors from tackling darker themes, as science fiction always allows moral reflection.

 Banditry: Due to their urban expansion and successive waves of immigration, European cities have seen the emergence of poor and ill-famed ghettos where famine and unemployment were the order of the day.
 To anchor the story in reality, the use of slang specific to the criminals and police officers of the time is a major asset.

 This article is intended to scan the themes associated with Steampunk, but don't take it literally either.
 Feel free to develop your own world without worrying about shackles.
 It is better not to lock yourself into a too rigid framework in fantasy literature and let your imagination speak.

-if you have other ideas and suggestions, or would just like to chat about it, feel free to post a comment!
+If you have other ideas and suggestions, or would just like to chat about it, feel free to express yourself in the comment section below!